 - Additional information

 Yesterdays Camel Skull Replica measures 22 inches.
 Yesterdays Camel Skull Replica is museum quality polyurethane cast.
+2-part skull (separate cranium and jaw).
 Made in USA.
+LACMNH Page Museum La Brea replica.
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 Camels first appeared in North American about 50 million years ago and about 7 million years ago camels migrated to Asia where they evolved into the modern Bactrian and dromedary camels.
 About 2 million years ago, camels migrated South America where they evolved into llamas.